PrimalMyst/Books/codex/world-building/playable-races.md

 ## Overview

+The concept of "playa**Minimum for Significance:** To achieve heroic status, leadership roles, or world-changing impact, humanoids must possess at least one influence from each divine trio:
+- **One Fundamental God**: Pyrion, Glacius, or Voltharion (Ancient Powers)
+- **One Primal God**: Serafina, Aurelius, or Korthak (Active Deities)
+- **Myrielle's Indirect Influence**: The Veiled One cannot directly influence humanoids but works through them by guiding their monster companions and mounts

+**Beyond the Minimum:** Truly transcendent humanoids may channel multiple influences from each tier, creating complex divine harmonies impossible for monsters.

+**Myrielle's Hidden Nature:** As "The Hidden," Myrielle cannot directly influence humanoids like the other gods.
+Instead, she relies on humanoid heroes to carry out her will while remaining concealed.
+Her influence manifests only through the monster companions and mounts that serve humanoids, allowing her to guide events indirectly while maintaining her mysterious nature.

-The concept of "playable" races in the PrimalMyst universe is intrinsically tied to the ancient mystery of the lost Humans and the humanoid heritage that persists in certain bloodlines. **By the fundamental laws of the Myst World, all playable characters, followers, and significant NPCs possess humanoid heritage.** This is not a matter of chance or development - it is a cosmic constant that defines who can achieve mystical greatness and world-changing significance.
+**Race Independence:** Divine influences (excluding Myrielle) are not tied to specific races - any playable race can follow any combination of the six accessible gods.
+The capacity for multi-tier divine influence defines humanoid heritage, not racial predisposition to particular deities.es in the PrimalMyst universe is intrinsically tied to the ancient mystery of the lost Humans and the humanoid heritage that persists in certain bloodlines. **By the fundamental laws of the Myst World, all playable characters, followers, and significant NPCs possess humanoid heritage.** This is not a matter of chance or development - it is a cosmic constant that defines who can achieve mystical greatness and world-changing significance.

 ## The Cosmic Law of Significance